tako-discord/tako-python/README.md

 This is the rewrite for Kayano (now Tako).
 Before the rewrite it was written in JavaScript/Node.js with the Discord.js Library.
 But now it's written in Python with the discord.py Library.
 We have made some very great improvements and we hope you'll like it.

 > **Warning** |
-> This project is still in *beta* and might be unstable and buggy
+> This project is still in it's early days and might have a few bugs.
+We are trying hard to eliminate those as soon as possible.

 ## 🏃‍♂️ Get Started
 > Do you need help or found a bug?